bioinform/somaticseq/README.md

 * R: and ada package

-To use a trained model to predict an existing data set, after running the 5 somatic callers:
+To use a trained model to predict an existing data set, after running the 5 somatic callers.
+The shell command:
-Shell command:
-* SomaticSeq.sh -M $PATH/TO/MuTect/variants.vcf -V $PATH/TO/Varscan/variants.snp.vcf -J $PATH/TO/JointSNVMix/variants.vcf -S $PATH/TO/SomaticSniper/variants.vcf -D $PATH/TO/Vardict/variants.vcf \
--N $PATH/TO/normal.bam -T $PATH/TO/tumor.bam -R $PATH/TO/ada_model_predictor.R -C $PATH/TO/trained.classifier.RData -o $OUTPUT_DIR
+* SomaticSeq.sh -M $PATH/TO/MuTect/variants.vcf -V $PATH/TO/Varscan/variants.snp.vcf -J $PATH/TO/JointSNVMix/variants.vcf -S $PATH/TO/SomaticSniper/variants.vcf -D $PATH/TO/Vardict/variants.vcf -N $PATH/TO/normal.bam -T $PATH/TO/tumor.bam -R $PATH/TO/ada_model_predictor.R -C $PATH/TO/trained.classifier.RData -o $OUTPUT_DIR

+The flags are:
 * -M: VCF file by MuTect
 * -V: SNV VCF file by VarScan2
 * -J: VCF file by JointSNVMix2